GIT-AnilGohil/nextjs-boilerplate/README.md

 ## Configuration

-Modify the configuration files in the `config/` directory to customize the boilerplate according to your project requirements.
+Modify the configuration files in the `next.config.js` to customize the boilerplate according to your project requirements.

 ## Folder Structure